Learning Safely Without Knowing the World:COMPASS-Hedge

+\paragraph{Why this dataset.} We need an environment that is simultaneously rich enough to challenge any online learner and transparent enough that we can interpret what the algorithm is doing.
+Equity markets are a natural choice: they are highly liquid, informationally efficient on average, yet punctuated by heavy-tailed shocks, regime shifts, and occasional structural breaks.
+This combination---benign on most days, brutally adversarial on a few---maps almost one-to-one onto the ``three worlds'' setting our theory targets.

-\paragraph{Data Source and Universe.} We utilize daily Adjusted Closing Prices for all constituents of the S\&P 500 index, sourced from the Center for Research in Security Prices (CRSP) via WRDS.
-The dataset spans the 10-year period from \textbf{January 1, 2015, to December 31, 2024}, totaling $T = 2,516$ trading days.
-This universe was chosen because it represents a highly liquid, efficiency-driven market that nevertheless exhibits heavy tails, non-stationarity, and sudden regime shifts—an ideal testing ground for robust online learning.
+We use daily Adjusted Closing Prices for all constituents of the S\&P 500 index, sourced from the Center for Research in Security Prices (CRSP) via WRDS.
+The dataset spans a full decade, from \textbf{January 1, 2015 to December 31, 2024}, yielding $T = 2{,}516$ trading days.

-\paragraph{Handling Survivorship Bias (The "Dead Arm" Problem).} A critical aspect of realistic financial simulation is handling assets that are delisted during the simulation period.
-In a bandit setting, a delisted stock acts as an arm that effectively "dies" or yields worst-case returns.
-To rigorously test the adversarial robustness of \textsc{Compass-Hedge}, we \textbf{do not} exclude delisted stocks.
-Instead, if a stock $i$ is delisted at time $t_{dead}$, for all $t > t_{dead}$ we set its return $r_{t,i} = -100\%$ (effectively a total loss).
-This simulates a "trap" in the environment where an arm suddenly turns catastrophic.

-\paragraph{Mapping Returns to Losses.} Standard Hedge-type algorithms require losses bounded in $[0,1]$.
-We employ a dynamic, robust sigmoidal transformation to map returns to losses while preserving ordinal rankings.
-Let $r_{t,i}$ be the return of asset $i$ at day $t$.
-We compute the cross-sectional median $m_t$ and the interquartile range $\text{IQR}_t$.
-The loss $\ell_{t,i}$ is defined as:

-where $\gamma$ is a scaling factor (set to $\gamma=1$). \begin{itemize} \item \textbf{Intuition:} This transformation centers market "noise" around $0.5$.
-Assets outperforming map to losses $< 0.5$, while underperformers map to $> 0.5$. \item \textbf{Robustness:} Using the median and IQR prevents extreme outliers from collapsing gradient information during high-volatility crashes. \end{itemize}